gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 also strongly recommend that you limit the scope of the scan.</p>

-While Lucene queries are not supported on [spring-data-gemfire-name] repositories, [spring-data-gemfire-name] does provide comprehensive [support](lucene.html) for [vmware-gemfire-short-name] Lucene queries by using the Spring template design pattern.
+While Lucene queries are not supported on Spring Data for VMware GemFire repositories, Spring Data for VMware GemFire does provide comprehensive [support](lucene.html) for GemFire Lucene queries by using the Spring template design pattern.

 Finally, we close this section with a few extra tips to keep in mind